 \\ Courses marked with double asterisks may also be counted toward TS 1 requirements.

-MAJOR REQUIREMENTS: \\BA 2530 Business Statistics BA 221 Writing in the Business World \\Econ 266S Principles of Economics Econ 361 Managerial Economics Econ 356 Microeconomic Theory Econ 364W Macroeconomic Theory BA 499 Independent Study Plus any three of the following courses: Econ 307 Evolution of Economic Thought Econ 310 Economic History of the United States Fcon 335 Environmental Economics Fcon 369 Public Finance Econ 371 International Economics Econ 381 Economics of Health Care Industry Econ 382/BA 382 Financial Institutions Econ 390/391 Special Topics in Economics (As approved by the Department) Econ 410 Economics, A Radical Perspective TOTAL MAJOR REQUIREMENTS 37 Free Electives (variable) TOTAL REQUIRED FOR GRADUATION 120 Note to transfer and former students: If you have taken any of your major requirements and received a different number of credits than listed above, you may need to complete additional major credit requirements.
-REQUIREMENTS FOR A MINOR IN ECONOMICS: A student majoring in any discipline other than Economics may complete a minor in Economics upon satisfactorily fulfilling the following requirements: \\Econ 266S Principles of Economics 4 Electives: Fourteen (14) semester hours of additional Economics courses, twelve (12) must be upper-division 14 18 Total Contact the Office of the Dean of the School of Business Administration once the requirements for a minor in Accounting, Business Administration, Marketing or Economics are complete.
+BA 253Q Business Statistics 4

+BA 221 Writing in the Business World 3

+Econ 266S Principles of Economics 4

+Econ 361 Managerial Economics 4

+Econ 356 Microeconomic Theory 4

+Econ 364W Macroeconomic Theory BA 499 Independent Study 4 2

+Plus any three of the following courses:

+Econ 307 Evolution of Economic Thought 4

+Econ 310 Economic History of the United States 4

+Econ 335 Environmental Economics 4

+Econ 369 Public Finance 4

+Econ 371 International Economics 4

+Econ 382/BA 382 Financial Institutions 4

+Econ 390/391 Special Topics in Economics 4

+(As approved by the Department)

+Econ 410 Economics, A Radical Perspective 4

+Note to transfer and former students: If you have taken any of your major requirements and received a different number of credits than listed above, you may need to complete additional major credit requirements.

+&lt;sup>2Completion of Econ 364W fulfills the Group W requirement for students in the Economics option.

+Business Administration/Economics Majors Suggested Course Sequence

+Freshr nan Year

+Winter

+42 Econ 266 S 4

+9 Comp 150 4

+1 Lib 150 1

+TS 1 Gen Ed and/or Elective 4

+14 Total 13

+Sophor nore Year

+Winter

+4 Acc 226 4

+3 BA 253 4

+3 TS 1 Gen Ed and/or Elective 8

+1

+4

+15 Total 16

+Junio or Year

+Winter

+4 BA 353 4

+4 BA Electives 4

+4 CSIS 322 4

+4 TS 2 Gen Ed and/or Elective 4

+16 Total 16

+Seni or Year

+Winter

+7 BA 496 4

+8 BA Elective 3

+TS 2 Gen Ed and/or Electives 8

+15 Total 15

+42 9 1 14 Sophor 4 3 3 1 4 15 Junio 4 4 4 7 8 8 42 Econ 266 S 9 Comp 150 1 Lib 150 TS 1 Gen Ed and/or Elective 14 Total Sophomore Year Winter 4 Acc 226 3 BA 253 3 TS 1 Gen Ed and/or Elective 1 4 15 Total Junior Year Winter 4 BA 353 4 BA Electives 4 CSIS 322 4 TS 2 Gen Ed and/or Elective 16 Total Senior Year Winter 7 BA 496 8 BA Elective TS 2 Gen Ed and/or Electives

+This does not apply to the Engineering Management option.
+Students seeking this option should develop a course sequence with their business administration advisor immediately after selecting the option.

+Economics Minor

-Course Listings for Economics
+Course listings for Economics Minor begin on page 157.

+REQUIREMENTS FOR A MINOR IN ECONOMICS:

+BA 101 Business in the Modern World is NOT required for a major in Business Administration or Economics; however, the course provides a good overall introduction to business.
+It is strongly recommended that students develop a course sequence sheet with their business administration advisor prior to the beginning of their junior year or substantial delay in graduation may result

+A student majoring in any discipline other than Economics may complete a minor in Economics upon satisfactorily fulfilling the following requirements: 1

+\\Econ 266S Principles of Economics 4

+Electives:

+Fourteen (14) semester hours of additional Economics courses, twelve (12) must be upper-division

+TOTAL REQUIRED FOR ECONOMICS MINOR

+&lt;sup>1Contact the Office of the Dean of the School of Business Administration once the requirements for a minor in Accounting, Business Administration, Marketing or Economics are complete.

-Econ 170S Current Economic Issues (4-0) 4
+ECON 170S Current Economic Issues